-Castle ToursA tour of the House will take you through the State Rooms.
-The State Entrance is a grand hall, where all visiting dignitaries are formally welcomed to the Castle.
-Next door to it is the Candlestick Hall which is where candles were collected before retiring for the night in the 18th century.
-Today this is where members of the Royal family and visiting dignitaries sign the visitors’ book.
+Castle ToursA tour of the Castle will take you through the State Rooms.
+The State Entrance promises a grand entrance, where all visiting dignitaries are formally welcomed to the Castle.
+Next door is the Anteroom which today is where members of the royal family and visiting dignitaries sign the visitors’ book.

 Open for public tours:

 - Open Thursdays to Sundays from 1 April – 1 October 2017, including Bank Holidays

 - Open Mondays to Sundays during Summer.